ize-er/pointerize/README.md

                      if it's not already visible) */

-// properties you have access to on the instance console.log('Id of current instance (on container)', pointerize.id) console.log('The element chosen as root', pointerize.element__root) console.log('The SVG element', pointerize.element__svg) console.log('The SVG container element (div)', pointerize.element__svg_container)
+// properties you have access to on the instance console.log('ID of current instance (on container)', pointerize.id) console.log('The element chosen as root', pointerize.element__root) console.log('The SVG element', pointerize.element__svg) console.log('The SVG container element (div)', pointerize.element__svg_container)